-The Mojo prints flawless prototypes ideal for a professional environment, but the price range and proprietary filament mean the maintenance costs are beyond the means of a large portion of makers.
+The Mojo prints flawless prototypes ideal for a professional environment, but the price range and proprietary filament signify the maintenance costs are beyond the means of a big portion of makers.

 |Printing Area||127mm x 127mm x 127mm|

 Table of ContentsHide

 Opening the top cover and peering into the belly of the Mojo reveals a professionally engineered machine that even the most stringent designer will find satisfying.
 The smart positioning of various parts (including the inner brackets for the filament), the quality of said parts, and the clean look of the innards point towards the caliber of the printer in contention here.
 The configuration is a thing of beauty.

 The two-shade gray color of the casing is on the drab side but has the benefit of smooth contours and an uncluttered look.
 The printing area feels contained and ordered hinting at Stratasys aim to provide an intuitive, easy to use printer free of the tinkering and messiness synonymous with barebones hobbyist alternatives.
 The Mojo wouldn’t be out of place within the hustle and bustle of a fast-paced professional design studio or prototyping workshop.

 The design itself is centered on a fully-enclosed heat regulated chamber supported by a full metal frame and plastic outer casing with a reasonable footprint weighing in at a total of 60 lbs.
 The heated chamber is vital here because the Mojo only supports ABS filament and as any versed maker will know, temperature and humidity regulation is a core concern when printing with ABS, which is prone to warping.